Git Branch Management Strategy

 After deploying the main branch to production:

-• This is done without merging the version branch into main.
+-rcsuffix) to a pre-prod or staging environment. - This is done without merging the version branch into

 This ensures that if any hotfixes are needed in production, they can be made directly on main and deployed without delay.